Hash-Studios/eco_commerce_app/README.md

 ## Privacy

 We store all our data on Firebase and GitHub servers, and we do not store personal information of the user.
-Link to the full privacy policy can be found [here](https://github.com/Hash-Studios/Prism/tree/master/PRIVACY.md).
+Link to the full privacy policy can be found [here](https://github.com/Hash-Studios/eco_commerce_app/tree/master/PRIVACY.md).

 **Privacy Policy**

-Hash Studios built the Prism app as an Open Source app.
+Hash Studios built the Eco Commerce app as an Open Source app.
 This SERVICE is provided by Hash Studios at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.

 If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Prism unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Eco Commerce unless otherwise defined in this Privacy Policy.

 **Information Collection and Use**